zakkbob/popout/README.md

 Here are just **some** FAQs (I get alot)

 ## Why is it called 'Popout'?
 Its called 'Popout' because you click on elements of a webpage to make them 'pop out'!
-(Clever, right?)

-If you think of a better name, feel free to let me know, I might even consider it!
+If you think of a better name, feel free to let me know.

 ## What does your amazing bookmarklet do?
 I don't know how to describe it, so here are some demos